Lake Kummersee: History

 The flood of 1419 was particularly disastrous for the city of Merano, destroying the Church of the Holy Spirit, the adjoining hospital, and bridges, as well as causing the deaths of more than 400 people.

 After the penultimate catastrophic event in 1773, it was decided to create a drainage channel for the lake to prevent further damage.
-Engineer Walcher was commissioned with the work, but in 1774, when it was completed, perhaps due to a construction defect or due to an error on the part of the workmen, an unexpected and violent flooding happened, which dried up completely and did not reform again.
+Engineer Walcher was commissioned with the work, but in 1774, when it was completed, perhaps due to a construction defect or due to an error on the part of the workmen, an unexpected and violent flooding happened, which dried up the lake completely and afterwards it did not reform again.
 The mass of water flowed down the valley and created, for the last time, problems and damage in the city of Merano.

 Today, there are no visible signs of the Kummersee left, although the landslide area that spawned it is partly still active today.
 In local place names, the memory of the lake has remained in the name of a farm, the Seehof, that stood on its shores.
 In 2004, the municipality of Moos created a promenade that traces its shores.